 You're too late!
 Road traffic accident bystanders attack ambulance crew

 The protagonist of our story today is a medical doctor operating in Central African Republic as a Health Department Supervisor.
-Actually, his team operate in peaceful settings, and in most of cases, the incidents are the unintended ones with different impacts.
-Not this time, however!
+Actually, his team operate in peaceful settings, and in most of the cases, the incidents are the unintended ones with different impacts.
+Not this time.
+The case reports bystanders who, on an accident scene, assaulted ambulance crew.

 After that, we continued our way up to the accident site where we found a big crowd surrounding the victims.
 Using the same practices, we started to inspect the place and ask some questions before we jump on the victims who were hardly identifiable as it was night and the place was not illuminated.